Immigration to Colombia: European immigration

 Colombia was one of the early focus of Basque immigration.
 Between 1540 and 1559, 8.9 percent of the residents of Colombia were of Basque origin.
 It has been suggested that the present-day incidence of business entrepreneurship in the Antioquia Department is attributable to the Basque immigration and Basque character traits.
 Few Colombians of distant Basque descent are aware of their Basque ethnic heritage.
 In Bogotá, there is a small colony of thirty to forty families who emigrated as a consequence of the Spanish Civil War or because of different opportunities.
 Basque priests were the ones that introduced handball into Colombia.
 Basque immigrants in Colombia were devoted to teaching and public administration.
 In the first years of the Andean multinational company, Basque sailors navigated as captains and pilots on the majority of the ships until the country was able to train its own crews.

+Italian presence is documented from the 16th century; research published by the Banco de la República on the early settlement of Cartagena de Indias identifies settlers originating from Genoa and the island of Lipari, Sicily, among the foreigners present during the first decades following the city's foundation.
+German involvement in the region also dates to the 16th century.
+German conquistadors associated with the Welser family, including Nikolaus Federmann and Ambrosius Alfinger, participated in expeditions between 1529 and 1539 into areas that today form part of Colombia; Federmann's expedition crossed the eastern plains and reached the New Kingdom of Granada.

+European immigration increased considerably during the era of mass migration of the late 19th and early 20th centuries.
+Samuel L. Baily and Eduardo José Míguez's study of migration to Latin America estimates that approximately 126,000 European immigrants arrived in Colombia during the broader period of European mass migration, placing the country among the destinations for European migrants in Latin America.

-In December 1941 the United States government estimated that there were 10,000 Germans living in Colombia.
+In December 1941 the United States government estimated that there were 10,000 Germans living in the Caribbean region of Colombia.
 There were some Nazi agitators in Colombia, such as Barranquilla businessman Emil Prufurt.
-Colombia invited Germans who were on the U.S. blacklist to leave.
 However, most German inhabitants arrived in the late 19th century as farmers and professionals.
 One such entrepreneur was Leo Siegfried Kopp, the founder of the brewery Bavaria.
 SCADTA, a Colombian-German air transport corporation which was established by German expatriates in 1919, was the first commercial airline in the western hemisphere.